-Fort Dorchester – Summerville, South Carolina
+Colonial Dorchester – Summerville, South Carolina

-South Carolina | SC Picture Project | Dorchester County Photos | Fort Dorchester
+South Carolina | SC Picture Project | Dorchester County Photos | Colonial Dorchester

-In addition to the fort, the site also includes the ruins of St George’s Anglican Church and the remains of a shipping dock visible only at low tide.
+In addition to the fort, the site also includes the ruins of St George’s Anglican Church, built in 1719.
+Its remaining bell tower was constructed in 1750.
+Also visible are the remains of a shipping dock, though they can be seen only at low tide.

 Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts.
 Located on the banks of the Ashley River, Dorchester flourished as a trading village and by the mid 1700s had become the third largest town in South Carolina.

-The town’s fear of an impending French invasion in 1757 prompted the construction of a powder magazine and tabby fort.
+The town’s fear of an impending French invasion in 1757 prompted the construction of a powder magazine and fort.
 Fort Dorchester saw little activity until the American Revolution, during which it served as an important military depot and strategic point.
 Many notable South Carolina military leaders, including Francis Marion and Thomas Sumter, were stationed at Fort Dorchester during the war to guard the powder magazine.